 - Greece January-June 2014

 - United Kingdom July-December 2017

 - Austria January-June 2019

 - All discussions & votes take place in public.

-- To be passed, decisions usually require a double majority:
+- To be passed, decisions usually require a qualified majority:

 - 55% of countries (with 28 current members, this means 15 countries)